kakhilR/markowateAssg/README.md

 # markowateAssg

-to run server do npm install then npm start to run client do npm install then npm start
+> To run the server do npm install and then npm start.
+> To run the client do npm install and then npm start.